 An Introduction to Australian Superannuation and Pensions

 As we mention elsewhere, planning for your retirement should not just include focussing on your superannuation balance, but ensuring that you have adequate and appropriate assets in total to meet your retirement income needs.
 Regardless, outside home ownership, superannuation is already the second most substantial asset held by Australian families, and its importance will grow over time.

 Obviously, it is also the only investment which is specifically structured to provide you with financial support in retirement and it provides a very tax effective environment within which to grow investments.
 The following section provides you with a summary introduction to superannuation in Australia, including an explanation of how you can contribute to superannuation, how superannuation is taxed and when you can access your funds.

 The focus of this website is very much upon providing information and support for fully and partially self-funded retirees, and helping them navigate the superannuation and social security systems.
-At the present time, according to the most recent ABS statistics, about 48% of the retiree population, or about 1.6M individuals, are either fully or partially self supporting (see the chart below) and this will increase over time.
+At the present time, according to the most recent ABS statistics, about 48% of the retiree population, or about 1.6M individuals, are now either fully or partially self funded on retirement (see the chart below) and this will increase over time.